mfuhr/isUTF8/README.md

 ```

 ## Status
-In active development (May 2017).
+In active development (June 2017).
 Behavior, especially the output, subject to change.